luketych/quartz-dg/content/documentation/feathersjs-wrting_tests.md

     }, params);

     assert.equal(message.text, 'a test');
-    // `userId` should be set to the provided user's id assert.equal(message.userId, user._id);
+    // `userId` should be set to passed users it assert.equal(message.userId, user._id);
     // Additional property has been removed
     assert.ok(!message.additional);